What is a homeowners insurance declaration page?

 You can also use the declaration page to verify that your policy was set up as you intended.
 At the very least, compare your deductible, premium, and coverage limits with the amounts you agreed to when you signed up for the policy.
 You’ll also want to check for discounts to confirm that you saved every possible bit of money on the policy.
 If you’re missing a discount that you think you should have gotten, contact your insurance agent or carrier immediately to get it added to your policy.

 Assuming that your insurance company sends the declaration page every time you renew your policy, you can use it as a quick and dirty way to verify these important details every year.
 If not, you’ll need to review the policy itself to check coverage limits and so on.
 If you’ve recently found a better home insurance rate and switched companies, your mortgage lenders may request a copy of your new declaration page.

 The declarations page can be very useful when you’re shopping around for lower rates at renewal time.
 The declaration page is a sort of homeowners insurance cheat sheet to show you just what you’re getting from your policy and how much you’re paying for those benefits.
 By comparing your declaration page to the quotes you get from other insurance providers, you can be sure that the coverage they offer is identical to your existing coverage.

 Finally, the declaration page is a good place to start looking when you’re considering changing your coverage.
-For example, if you’ve bought a number of expensive items over the last year, you may want to raise your contents coverage a bit so that you’ll be able to replace those items should a disaster occur.
+For example, if you’ve bought a number of expensive items over the last year, you may want to raise your content coverage a bit so that you’ll be able to replace those items should a disaster occur.
 The declaration page makes it easy for you to see how much your coverage is right now, and compare that to how much coverage you think you’ll need.

 If you haven’t compared rates on your homeowners insurance recently, grab your declaration page and plug the details into Insurify.
 You may just get a homeowners insurance quote that will save you a bundle on your homeowners insurance without reducing coverage!
 Your policy declarations will inform you of everything you need to know about your policy and insurance claims – Insurify can help you with the rest!